 - Dr. Sperling has over 25 years of experience as one of the leading otosclerosis doctors in NYC

 - Dr. Neil Sperling is a leading hearing doctor and consistently named as one of the finest physicians by Castle Connolly, New York Magazine’s Best Doctors, Best Doctors in America, Super Doctors and New York’s Top Doctors

 - Serves on the teaching faculty at the Causse Ear Hospital in France, one of the most innovative and experienced centers in the world for ear surgery and stapedectomy surgery

 - Dr. Neil Sperling is frequently chosen to speak at conferences around the world on Otosclerosis and Stapedectomy

 Our primary concern is restoring your hearing.
-Dr. Sperling has 3 convenient offices in Manhattan and Staten Island.
+Dr. Sperling has 2 convenient offices in Manhattan.
 Call today to schedule your appointment with our otosclerosis doctors in NYC.

 Otosclerosis Patient Testimonial

 Life Changing!
 Due to Otosclerosis I have worn hearing aids over 15 years.
 During that time I went from a mild loss to a severe loss.
 In June, 2015 Dr. Sperling performed a stapedoctomy on my left ear.
 The results are amazing having gotten back about 90% of my hearing.
 Dr. Sperling’s skill as a surgeon are matched by his compassion and reassuring manner.
 Although he’s done this procedure countless times, I never felt like just a number.
 The initial consultation, sitting with me a few minutes before the operation, and personally calling me the day after all proved his dedication and care for his patients.
 I highly recommend Dr. Sperling and his team and look forward to having the same experience with my right ear in September.